 Building a Daily Routine to Read

 And since I have to start walking, I wake up one hour before to get ready.
 I have made it a habit not to pick the smartphone the first thing in the morning and this saves a lot of time.
-Between the time I wake up, have tea and prepare for walking, I have 20 to 40 minutes in which I open the subscribed newsletters for the day in my mailbox and start reading.
+Between the time I wake up, have tea and prepare for walking, I have 20 to 40 minutes.
+I open the subscribed newsletters for the day in my mailbox and start reading.
 Unless I wake up late, this habit is a knock-off effect from the morning walking routine.
-One habit and routine feeding to few more is a good thing.
+One habit and routine feeding to a few more is a good thing.

 Habits feeding each other

 I started a weekly roundup blog of interesting articles that I came across during the week.
 Little did I know that this new habit would force me to read more.
 I did regular posts for two weeks and by the end of 3rd week, I found very few articles to share.
 I have been slacking on my reading for some reason.
 So everyday reading or the lack of it will mean a challenge to my Weekly Round-Up blogging habit.
 Every habit feeds into others.
 What started as a Weekly Round-Up blogging activity now motivates me to read more so I have some content to blog.

 I also find that spending less time on smartphone/tv gives me a lot of free time to build and enjoy the habit of reading.
 Interestingly, Twitter takes me to a website, the website leads me to a newsletter and the newsletter takes me to a podcast.
 The podcast then makes me look at a Youtube video to which I subscribe and finally come back to Twitter.
 One medium leads me to another and since then I discover interesting content to consume daily.